shermand100/PiNodeXMR/README.md

  Where the value '50' can be between 0-100.
 Save changes with > ctrl+O exit the editor with > ctrl+x.
  Monerod will require a restart for mining intensity changes to take effect.
 Carefully monitor your CPU temp, the Pi will auto-throttle CPU voltage at ~82'C

-## Web-Terminal: Updater

-The web terminal is also used to process the updates of the underlying monero version.

-The Process to update:

-* Stop your running node with the relevent stop button in the 'advanced settings' tab.
-* To update to Monero version 'Carbon Chamaeleon' 0.15, select '--strip 1' also on the 'advanvaced settings' tab.
-* Log into the Web Terminal as usual and enter the "Update Monero" setting.
-Follow the instructions

-If an update is available you are strongly encouraged to follow the instruction to verify the SHA256 hash of the downloaded binary.

-The updater script will run and bring your node up to the latest version.

 ## tor